 So, the further you are from your cell phone and laptop, or other electrical devices the better.
 This means keeping your Wi-Fi router away from your bedroom, not using a digital alarm clock, hard-wiring your internet, not using a baby monitor or cordless phone, and using an anti-radiation air-tube headset.

 Discover many more tips you can incorporate starting today by reading this post.

 - Did you know that 50% of the time, problems with male fertility are the cause for a couple failing to conceive?

 - Men today are "half as fertile" as their grandfathers were 40 years ago

 - Non-ionizing radiation such as those from cell phones, WiFi, laptops, and other devices can lower sperm count, decrease sperm motility, raise oxidative stress and cause DNA fragmentation leading to fertility issues in men

 - Research has shown that sperm count and quality can also be an indicator of men's overall health

 - It's highly advisable to not carry a smartphone in your trouser pocket, or work with a laptop on your lap

-- Wearing anti-radiation underwear can block over 99% of damaging EMFs emitted from devices such as your laptop, smartphone, and Wi-Fi router
+- Using faraday fabric can block up to 99% of damaging EMFs emitted from devices such as your laptop, smartphone, and Wi-Fi router